gsamokovarov/holmsie/README.markdown

 Holmsie can be installed from its [Mozilla add-on page][ad].

-It can also be built from the source with the following steps.
+It can also be built from the source with the following commands:

     $ git clone --recursive https://github.com/gsamokovarov/holmsie.git
     $ cd holmsie && rake build